syncfusion-content/asp.netwebforms-docs/aspnet/Numerictextbox/Integration.md

-The following screenshot displays the output of the Knockout binding in the NumericTextbox .
+The following screenshot displays the output of the KnockoutJS binding in the NumericTextbox .

 ![](Integration_images/Integration_img2.jpeg)